unravelin/ravelinjs/README.md

 single-page app.
 To ensure the correct page title is collected, call after the page content has loaded - so the [Window popstate][popstate] event may be too early.

+### `ravelin.track.event(name, [props])`

+Send a named event to attach to the session, with optional descriptive properties.
+Most event names use "UPPER_SNAKE_CASE" but the most important thing is to have consistency between your browser and mobile applications where they have common events.
+Returns a Promise that resolves once the event has been sent.

 ### `ravelin.track.paste(event: ClipboardEvent)`